FlaviusGavriluta/WorkbookStarter/docs/module_advanced_enterprise_java.md

 ### Java Enterprise and Spring

+#### Annotations
+* Controller vs RestController:

+    The RestController provides JSON responses, while the Controller responds using the name of a View.
+This View is responsible for rendering the HTML content with Thymeleaf.

+* SpringBootApplication:

+    This annotation marks your configuration class and triggers the auto-configuration and the component scanning as well.

 #### What are the possible uses of reflection?
 #### What is Spring?
 #### What is Spring Boot?